SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 for building files insist that it is rebuilt upon every save.
 Meaning as soon as the file is saved, it's automatically built and swapped.
 If you have turned this feature off, you would have to build manually.

-Yes, it's that simple.
-Assuming you've made this change in an obvious manner, you should now see the benefits of Hotswapping.